zyxophoj/private_dig/privedit.md

 - Change plot status and flags (coming soon)
 - Change a lot of equipment.
 The priority is making "illegal" equipment setups possible.
 For other equipment needs, just give yourself millions of credits and buy the equipment normally.

+### Known Privateer limitations ###

+- Privateer will crash if you try to exchange a ship with more than one Steltek gun.
+(Presumably, the code that preserves a single steltek gun doens't quite know what to do here)
+- Privateer really does not like it if you change your location to the derelict before advancing the plot to the point where this is possible.
+- Although the game engine is perfectly happy with 2 bytes of missile count, the ship dealer gets very confused and displays phantom missiles.
+If you are feeling restrained, you could limit yourself to a mere 255 missiles of each type.